Düsseldorf Castle: Foundation and extension, 13th to 15th century

-The castle complex was founded as a County castle before the year 1260.
-The origins of the castle date back to the time when Adolf VIII of Berg, together with John I, Duke of Brabant and the counts of Jülich and Eberhard finally ended the rule of the Cologne Archbishop in the Battle of Worringen in 1288.
-The preserved round tower still dates from the 13th century.
-The elevation of William II to the Reichsfürstenstand entailed a planned spatial arrangement of the Düsseldorf residence.
-In 1382, the forerunner of a Bergisch chancellery ("schrijfcamer") existed at the castle.
-Construction work on a princely chapel is vouched for in 1382, which was cited as the "castle chapel" in a document dated 12 July 1392 of the Archbishop of Cologne Friedrich III.
-Further building measures took place around 1384.
+The castle complex was founded as a comital castle before the year 1260.
+The origins of the castle date back to the time when Adolf VIII of Berg, together with John I, Duke of Brabant and the counts Walram of Jülich and Eberhard I of the Mark finally ended the rule of the Archbishop of Cologne, Siegfried II of Westerburg, in the Battle of Worringen in 1288.
+The preserved round tower dates from the 13th century.
+The elevation of William II to the rank of Imperial Prince entailed a planned spatial arrangement of the Düsseldorf residence.
+In 1382, the forerunner of the Berg chancellery ("schrijfcamer") existed at the castle.
+Construction work on a princely chapel is atested in 1382, which was cited as the "castle chapel" in a document dated 12 July 1392 of the Archbishop of Cologne Friedrich III.
+Further building activities took place around 1384.
 A three-winged castle complex was built, which occupied approximately the area of today's Burgplatz.
 The construction took place as part of a town expansion plan.
-In 1399, two chapels are already present; in the smaller one ("capella minor"), Duke Wilhelm took the promised oath of fealty to the English King Richard II in the presence of the English envoy Johann de Palacio on 23 April 1399.
-In 1435, a "Burghgrave" is mentioned.
+In 1399, two chapels were already present; in the smaller one ("capella minor"), Duke Wilhelm took the promised oath of fealty to the English King Richard II in the presence of the English envoy Johann de Palacio on 23 April 1399.
+In 1435, a castellan ("Burghgrave") is mentioned.
 In 1492 the castle burned for the first time, after which increased building activity is noted.
-At the end of the 15th century, the castle was extended, the square south-east tower was built, which dominated the Mühlen- and Kurzestraße, as well as the market and castle square.
+At the end of the 15th century, the castle was extended, the square south-eastern tower was built, which dominated the Mühlen- and Kurzestraße, as well as the market and castle square.
 The material used for the castle was sandstone ashlars mixed with trachyte.
 Later reinforcements were worked in brick masonry.